dpaola2/WeatherStation/README.md

 # WeatherStation

 Rails app to monitor LaCrosse weather station data and upload to my Weather Underground device reports.
+[See it in action here.](https://weather.davepaola.com)

 Thanks to @keithprickett for prior work on [python libraries](https://github.com/keithprickett/lacrosse_to_wunderground) that made this project much faster to implement.